 \section{Examples}

-In this section we revisit some paradigmatic examples, which are mostly well known since a long time ago.
-They show that Definition \ref{definitionMilnorLike}, as well as the abstract results stated in Section 2, are adequate generalizations of those concerning to Milnor's attractors and Pugh-Shub ergodic attractors.

-First, to illustrate the main non trivial difference between Milnor's attractors and ergodic attractors, we recall the following case:

-\begin{Example} \em \textsc{(Hu-Young Diffeo)} Consider the topologically transitive $C^{2}$ diffeomorphism $f$ studied in \cite{huyoung}: it acts in the 2-torus $\mathbf{T}^2$, and is obtained by an isotopy from a linear Anosov in such a way that the eigenvalues of $df$ at a fixed point $x_0$ are modified.
-Along the contracting subspace the eigenvalue is still smaller than 1, while in the eigendirection tangent to a topologically expansive (topologically unstable) $C^1$ submanifold, the eigenvalue was weakened to become equal to 1.
-In \cite{huyoung} it is proved that, for such $f$, the sequence in Equality (\ref{equation1}) of empiric probabilities converges to $\delta_{x_0}$ in the space ${\mathcal M}$ of all the Borel probabilities (endowed with the weak$^*$-topology), for Lebesgue a.e. $x \in \mathbf{T}^2$.
-In other words, $\delta_{x_0}$ is a physical measure, the ergodic attractor is $K = \{x_0\}$ and its basin of attraction covers $\mathbf{T}^2$ up to a set of Lebesgue measure zero.
-Therefore, the frequency of visits to any arbitrarily small neighborhood of the fixed point is asymptotically equal to 1, for Lebesgue almost all the initial state.
-Thus, the asymptotic frequency of visits to all the rest of the space is zero.
-Nevertheless, since $f$ is transitive, the unique (and thus minimal) Milnor's attractor is the whole torus.
-In this example the unique ergodic attractor $\{x_0\}$ is not a Milnor's attractor because it is a saddle, with a Lebesgue zero, one-dimensional and $C^1$-immersed stable manifold $W^s(x_0) \subset M$. \end{Example}
+\begin{Example} \textsc{(Hu-Young Diffeo)} \em Consider the topologically transitive $C^{2}$ diffeomorphism $f$ studied in \cite{huyoung}: it acts in the 2-torus $\mathbf{T}^2$, and is obtained by an isotopy from a linear Anosov in such a way that the eigenvalues of $df$ at a fixed point $x_0$ are modified.
+Along the contracting subspace the eigenvalue is still smaller than 1, while in the eigendirection tangent to a topologically expansive (topologically unstable) $C^1$ submanifold, the eigenvalue is weakened to become equal to 1.
+In \cite{huyoung} it is proved, for such an $f$, that the sequence in Equality (\ref{equation1}) of empirical probabilities converges to $\delta_{x_0}$ in the space ${\mathcal M}$ of all the Borel probability measures (endowed with the weak$^*$-topology), for Lebesgue a.e. $x \in \mathbf{T}^2$.
+In other words, $\delta_{x_0}$ is a physical measure, the ergodic attractor is $K = \{x_0\}$ and its basin of attraction covers $\mathbf{T}^2$ Lebesgue-a.e.
+Therefore, the frequency of visits to any arbitrarily small neighbourhood of the fixed point is asymptotically equal to 1, for Lebesgue almost all the initial states.
+The asymptotic frequency of visits to all the rest of the space is zero.
+In other words, $\{x_0\}$ is the unique $\alpha-$ observable minimal statistical attactor, for all $0 < \alpha \leq 1$.

+Nevertheless, since $f$ is transitive, the unique (and thus minimal) Milnor's attractor is the whole torus. \end{Example}